DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The investigation deepens in ***The Human Experiment: A New Story for Humanity***, where we will follow the evidence—from our DNA to our oldest myths—to uncover the truth of who we are and where we came from.

 **The toolkit is complete.
 The origin story awaits.**

+## Chapter 18: References and Sources

+This appendix consolidates key references cited or implied across the text.
+It’s a living list; consult the online version for updates.

+- Canonical non‑dual voices: Rumi, Blake, Shakespeare, Shelley, Kathleen Raine, Yeats (quoted where relevant)
+- Cognitive science, neuroscience, and contemplative research references (attention, interoception, predictive processing)
+- Ethics and action frameworks (ahimsa, wu‑wei contextualizations)

+Note: Specific chapter callouts will use bracketed notation [see: References and Sources].

 ## Quick Start Guide